-- The Technologist in the Department of Journalism and Mass Communication attended Workshop on Broadcasting Technology Essentials hosted by ESCCOM and held on 28 February-3 March 2020 at EBIS, Mbabane. - The Department of Journalism and Mass Communication facilitated a workshop on Ethics for Journalists at Pigg's Peak Hotel, on 15-17th August 2019.
-The Workshop was sponsored by the UNDP.
+• The Technologist in the Department of Journalism and Mass Communication attended Workshop on Broadcasting Technology Essentials hosted by ESCCOM and held on 28 February-3 March 2020 at EBIS, Mbabane.

+• The Department of Journalism and Mass Communication facilitated a workshop on Ethics for Journalists at Pigg's Peak Hotel, on 15-17th August 2019.
+The Workshop was sponsored by the UNDP. •A member from the Department of Journalism and Mass Communication attended the Strengthening the National-Regional Linkages in SADC (SNRL) 2020 Strategic Planning Workshop held on March 5-6, 2020 at Tum's George Hotel, Manzini.

-- A member from the Department of Journalism and Mass Communication attended the Strengthening the National-Regional Linkages in SADC (SNRL) 2020 Strategic Planning Workshop held on March 5-6, 2020 at Tum's George Hotel, Manzini. - Two members from the Department of Journalism and Mass Communication attended the Training Workshop for Journalists on the 'Let's Talk!
-Ending Early and Unintended Pregnancy Campaign' held on 11-13 December 2019 at Tum's George Hotel, Manzini. - A member from the Department of Journalism and Mass Communication attended a Stakeholders Workshop on the Development of a Communication Strategy for Quality Issues held on 4th September 2019 at the Royal Villas. - A member from the Department of Journalism and Mass Communication attended Workshops for Reporting on the 2005 UNESCO Convention for the Protection and Promotion of Diversity of Cultural Expressions held on 26-27 February at Eswatini Electricity Conference Room, Manzini; and on 22-25 April 2020, at Maguga Lodge, Piggs Peak. - A member from the Department of Theology and Religious Studies presented a paper at the Educational Seminar on Sexual Offences and Domestic Violence hosted by Department of Geography, Environmental Science and Planning at English Dictionary: A comparative analysis of their UNESWA Sports Emporium, Kwaluseni Campus, on 5 March 2020.
-The title of the paper was "A Rereading of an Ancient Religious Text in the Current Context of Gender-Based Violence". - A member from the Department of Theology and Religious Studies attended and presented a paper at workshop on Economic crisis and its impact on women in Eswatini hosted by Women and the Law (Liphimbo Labomake) at Alcon House, Manzini, on 20 November 2019.
+• Two members from the Department of Journalism and Mass Communication attended the Training Workshop for Journalists on the 'Let's Talk!
+Ending Early and Unintended Pregnancy Campaign' held on 11-13 December 2019 at Tum's George Hotel, Manzini.

+•Amember from the Department of Journalism and Mass Communication attended a Stakeholders Workshop on the Development of a Communication Strategy for Quality Issues held on 4th September 2019 at the Royal Villas.

+•Amember from the Department of Journalism and Mass Communication attended Workshops for Reporting on the 2005 UNESCO Convention for the Protection and Promotion of Diversity of Cultural Expressions held on 26-27 February at Eswatini Electricity Conference Room, Manzini; and on 22-25 April 2020, at Maguga Lodge, Piggs Peak.

+• A member from the Department of Theology and Religious Studies presented a paper at the Educational Seminar on Sexual Offences and Domestic Violence hosted by Department of Geography, Environmental Science and Planning at UNESWA Sports Emporium, Kwaluseni Campus, on 5 March 2020.
+The title of the paper was "A Rereading of an Ancient Religious Text in the Current Context of Gender-Based Violence".

+• A member from the Department of Theology and Religious Studies attended and presented a paper at workshop on Economic crisis and its impact on women in Eswatini hosted by Women and the Law (Liphimbo Labomake) at Alcon House, Manzini, on 20 November 2019.
 The title of the paper was "Economic Crisis and Women: A Feminist Perspective".
+Faculty of Humanities - continued